vsarsani/rnbtn/README.md

 # Install from Bioconductor
-We are under the process of submitting/reviewing this package to Bioconductor.It might be available in the future release of Bioconductor.(3.14 or higher)
+We are under the process of submitting/reviewing this package to Bioconductor.It will be available in the future release of Bioconductor.(3.14 or higher)